MetOffice/dagrunner/README.md

 GRAPH = lambda: gen_networkx("<node-edge-module-dot-path>")
 ```
 We can now provide a python module dot path to this graph object to the `dagrunner-execute-graph` script.
-The networkx graph will then be constructed when dagrunner internally calls it before its execution.
+The networkx graph will then be constructed when DAGrunner internally calls it before its execution.

 ### Customise node execution